This bridge used to be a highway—now it’s for pedestrians

 It’s one example of a growing number of ways that cities are replacing urban highways, which were built in the middle of the 20th century to try to improve transportation, but ended up cutting off neighborhoods, increasing noise and pollution, and lowering property values.
 In Detroit, a highway that displaced a predominantly Black community in the 1950s will be torn down and replaced with a boulevard.
 In Seattle, a highway came down to make way for a surface-level road and new waterfront open space.
 In Albany, New York, a highway on-ramp recently became a pedestrian bridge.
 In downtown New Haven, Connecticut, a highway is being replaced with a boulevard that prioritizes pedestrians and cyclists.
 A few years ago in Paris, a highway next to the Seine River became a park.

 The changes, unsurprisingly, have economic benefits.
 In Milwaukee, removing an urban freeway and rebuilding the local street grid cost $25 million, but uncovered 24 acres of prime real estate and led to $1 billion in new investments.
-In Providence, the architects say that the bridge got more attention for its cost—$21.9 million—that its value in helping reconnect the area and draw visitors.
+In Providence, the architects say that the bridge got more attention for its cost—$21.9 million—than its value in helping reconnect the area and draw visitors.
 As new housing and commercial research space is built in the neighborhood, the architects estimate that the project will pay for itself in new taxes over about five or six years.

 “I think a lot of cities have the difficulty of, ‘Well, it would be great to have these spaces, but how do we economically afford to do this?'” says Guthrie.
 “So being able to do feasibility studies using this type of thing as a precedent and then forecast is really helpful for them being able to find ways to fund it.
 What we’ve seen is it not only is incredibly transformational from the public space side, but even from the economic development side.”